 People who have been affected by Roundup, or by other factors, and suffer from a severe type of non-Hodgkin's lymphoma needn't lose hope.
-By applying to this program, patients will have a better chance of undergoing high-quality treatment which will improve survival rates.
+By applying to the Compassionate Allowance Program, patients will have a better chance of undergoing high-quality treatment which will improve survival rates.

 The Social Security Administration divides lymphoma into four basic types in terms of the requirements for qualifying for disability benefits:

 Although any of these conditions qualify you for a compassionate allowance, you will, however, need to show proof of your doctor's diagnosis, including records of any medical imaging or biopsies your doctor required to come to this diagnosis.
 The medical evidence you need includes: